mouadcherkaoui/AvaloniaMvvm-prism/README.md

 the same way the avalonia framework gives us the possibility to use specific UI mechanism based on the detected platform.

+# Prism.Avalonia

+now lets talk about Prism library from Microsoft PnP "Patterns and practices" team,